-Teaching agriculture to young, primary school children opens them to understanding how things grow, live and die (Carver, 2013).
-From flowers to potatoes, from cows and pigs to tractors and soil, teaching students about farming and gardening introduces knowledge about how for example, food gets onto their tables, clothes get onto store shelves, and seeds germinate (Carver, 2013).
-This, therefore implies that starting agricultural, education at a young age helps children's perspectives on their lives and the world around them.
-As Mason (2003) argues, the introduction of agriculture in primary schools has three principal motives which are education; which include the desire to give vocational and prevocational orientation and to give agricultural training to pupils; economic; which is to impart skills and knowledge on future agricultural employees and entrepreneurs as well as generate pupils' interests in future agricultural investments and finally socio-political objectives; where agriculture is meant to empower students give them skills which will help them to produce food for themselves and benefit them through poverty reduction and economic empowerment.
+Teaching Wood Technology to young, secondary school children opens them to understanding of the role of Wood Technology and Design as a means of sustainable development for both the individual and country (Carver, 2013).
+From making, caring, and maintaining tools and equipment used in Wood Technology and design, to conservation of trees in relation to the ecosystem, environment and climate, teaching students about practicing Wood Technology and graphical communication skills relating to artefacts or systems using ICT tools, introduces knowledge about how for example, Wood Technology and design can be used as an enterprise and how they can design useful projects as solutions to problems (Carver, 2013).
+This, therefore implies that starting Wood Technology education at a young age helps children's perspectives on their lives and the world around them.
+As Mason (2003) argues, the introduction of Wood Technology in secondary schools has three principal motives which are education; which include the desire to give vocational and prevocational orientation and to give Wood Technology training to pupils; economic; which is to impart skills and knowledge on future Wood Technology employees and entrepreneurs as well as generate pupils' interests in future Wood Technology investments and finally socio-political objectives; where Wood Technology is meant to empower students and give them skills which will help them to produce state of the art furniture for themselves and benefit them through poverty reduction and economic empowerment.

-The introduction of Agriculture science as a major school subject in Africa started in Nigeria in the early sixties (Mock, 2010).
-However, the realization of the courses primary goals of imparting knowledge on the pupils on basic principles of the course as well as motivating the pupils to develop interest in agriculturally inclined professions failed dismally as a result of a number of factors which include among others, pedagogical approaches (Mock, 2010).
+The introduction of Wood Technology science as a major school subject in Africa started in Nigeria in the early sixties (Mock, 2010).
+However, the realization of the course's primary goals of imparting knowledge on the pupils on basic principles of the course as well as motivating the pupils to develop interest in Wood Technology inclined professions failed dismally as a result of a number of factors which include among others, pedagogical approaches (Mock, 2010).
 Teachers did not have any training in the subject itself or the teaching of the subject.
-As Chenevey et.al (2008) postulate, before the introduction of any course it is necessary to assess the skills of the available staff and determine whether they tally with the requirements of the course.
-Teaching of agriculture requires a sound background in theory and practical aspects by the teachers of the subject.
-As Obi (2005) states, the delivery of practical agriculture at school level should not be handled as a science per se, but rather as a vocational subject for acquisition of practical agricultural skills for meaningful living, which means that the skills pupils acquire from agriculture should make them functional and productive citizens.
+As Chenevey et al. (2008) postulate, before the introduction of any course it is necessary to assess the skills of the available staff and determine whether they tally with the requirements of the course.
+Teaching of Wood Technology requires a sound background in theory and practical aspects by the teachers of the subject.
+As Obi (2005) states, the delivery of practical Wood Technology at school level should not be handled as a science per se, but rather as a vocational subject for acquisition of practical Wood Technology skills for meaningful living, which means that the skills pupils acquire from the subject should make them functional and productive citizens.

-According to Myer et.al (2005) several lapses associated with the organization of practical agriculture in Nigerian schools have been identified.
+According to Myer et.al (2005) several lapses associated with the organization of practical Wood Technology in Nigerian schools have been identified.
 The curriculum objectives were found to be too broad, there is the inability of the policy to state general aims of vocational education.
 Other lapses include inability to identify areas where practical skills are to be developed, unspecified evaluation system, cases of duplicated topics and poor programme delivery system.
-As Obi (2005) argue lack of instructional aids and materials for practical agriculture delivery, lack of means and ability to provide recommended guest lecture visits and excursions.
-The teaching and learning activities of practical agriculture are grossly insufficient to elicit the desired level of initiative and creativity in students (Obi, 2005).
-According to Akoto-senaman (2010) instructional strategies in the teaching of agriculture in Nigerian schools is full of "showing", telling, and "observing" with a few cases of "doing" and "practice" thus contradicting the recommended "learning by doing" and guided discovery instructional strategies.
+As Obi (2005) argue lack of instructional aids and materials for practical Wood Technology delivery, lack of means and ability to provide recommended guest lecture visits and excursions.
+The teaching and learning activities of practical Wood Technology are grossly insufficient to elicit the desired level of initiative and creativity in students (Obi, 2005).
+According to Akoto-senaman (2010) instructional strategies in the teaching of Wood Technology in Nigerian schools is full of "showing", telling, and "observing" with a few cases of "doing" and "practice" thus contradicting the recommended "learning by doing" and guided discovery instructional strategies.